eProsima/Fast-DDS-docs/docs/fastdds/transport/transport.rst

 The DDS layer uses this service for both user data and discovery traffic communication.
 However, the DDS layer itself is transport independent, it defines a transport API and can run over any transport plugin that implements this API.
-This way, it is not retricted to a specific transport, and applications can choose the one that best suits their requirements, or create their own.
+This way, it is not restricted to a specific transport, and applications can choose the one that best suits their requirements, or create their own.

 eProsima Fast DDS comes with five transports already implemented: